baconpaul/six-sines/doc/design.md

   - main
 - Unison Sources

-MPE Support
-- An MPE-switch in main panel toggles voice manager
-- MPE sources hooked up in mod matrix

 PATCH SELECTOR:
 - Jog Buttons for next/prev

 MAIN/PLAY MODE:
 - Global Transpose and Global in-semitone-tuning with LFO routable to tuning
-- It also occurs to me that the main AEG feels totally dumb in voice mode. default moves to gate

 CLAP
 - An output per OP wher each output is just the solo OP * Main ADSR (and zero if the OP is off)